If you are like me, you get super bored with a plain white wall.

 I recommend using at least 5 different paints to give it a desirable look.
 These paints will be all relatively similar, however will vary in lightness.

 Few other materials

-Although a lot of other stuff we will mention here can be optional, they will just make your job easier and may give a better look in the end.
+Although a lot of other stuff I will mention here can be optional, they will just make your job easier and may give a better look in the end.

 For example, you may want to get a glaze extender, which essentially thins the paint out, allowing you to have more time to work with it, as you will see, we will mess with the paint for a long time before it dries.